 If you live on the Southwest side of the country (like me) I’m sure you’re familiar with Fry’s Electronics.
 If you live elsewhere in the country, probably not (although they are starting to expand to other regions of the country).
 If you’ve ever made a sizable electronics purchase there, your salesman probably asked if you wanted to fill out a Fry’s credit card application, but should you apply?
 Let’s take a closer look…

 Q: What are the rewards?

 A: Unfortunately there is absolutely no rewards program on the Frys card.
 Not cash back, points or miles.
 Nada.
-This is a huge letdown, considering that if you’re shopping there, odds are you are probably buying some bigger-ticket items like TVs, computers, appliances, etc (missing out on the rewards you would be earning if paying with a regular credit card).
+This is a huge letdown, considering that if you’re shopping there, odds are you are probably buying some bigger-ticket items like TVs, computers, appliances, etc. (thus missing out on the rewards you could be earning if paying with a regular credit card).
 That’s called opportunity cost and it’s a big cost in this case.
 You would think they would want to get in on this game and steal some market share from the big issuers.
 But no.

 Q: Can you apply online?